Incineration: In the United Kingdom

 The technology employed in the UK waste management industry has been greatly lagging behind that of Europe due to the wide availability of landfills.
 The Landfill Directive set down by the European Union led to the Government of the United Kingdom imposing waste legislation including the landfill tax and Landfill Allowance Trading Scheme.
 This legislation is designed to reduce the release of greenhouse gases produced by landfills through the use of alternative methods of waste treatment.
 It is the UK Government's position that incineration will play an increasingly large role in the treatment of municipal waste and supply of energy in the UK.

 In 2008, plans for potential incinerator locations exists for approximately 100 sites.
-These have been interactively mapped by UK NGO's.
+These have been interactively mapped by UK NGOs.

-Under a new plan in June 2012, a DEFRA-backed grant scheme (The Farming and Forestry Improvement Scheme) was set up to encourage the use of low-capacity incinerators on agricultural sites to improve their bio security.
+Under a new plan, in June 2012, a DEFRA-backed grant scheme (The Farming and Forestry Improvement Scheme) was set up to encourage the use of low-capacity incinerators on agricultural sites to improve their bio security.

 A permit has recently been granted for what would be the UK's largest waste incinerator in the centre of the Cambridge – Milton Keynes – Oxford corridor, in Bedfordshire.
 Following the construction of a large incinerator at Greatmoor in Buckinghamshire, and plans to construct a further one near Bedford, the Cambridge – Milton Keynes – Oxford corridor will become a major incineration hub in the UK.